azvis2021/azvis2021.github.io/index.md

 Our satellite event will host viewing options for the virtual [IEEE VIS 2021 Program](http://ieeevis.org/year/2021/info/week-at-a-glance), 8:00am-11:30am MST daily starting on Monday, October 25, in addition to *local programming events* throughout the week.

+#### Local Event Signups and IEEE VIS Registration

+Please complete [our sign up form](https://forms.gle/AYqFW2EbrF9LMe7j6) to receive updates via our event mailing list.

+Conference registration is free to students and will be handled by IEEE VIS.
+[Register for IEEE VIS here](http://ieeevis.org/year/2021/info/registration/conference-registration)

+***
+<center>{% comment %} Deadlines for DC/LT signups are Oct.
+12 (rolling),<br>{% endcomment %} Deadlines for VSL/BOF are <s>Oct.
+19</s> (extended to) Oct.
+23!</center>
+***

+* VIS Showcase Lunch (VSL) (Signup: [https://forms.gle/ZHjJsu5zfkMkrZjx7](https://forms.gle/ZHjJsu5zfkMkrZjx7))
+Find out more about the visualization researchers in our local southern AZ community in an informal setting where we eat, chat, and talk about recent work.
+Meet and mingle with VIS researchers from ASU and UA and share lunch on Tuesday.

+* Birds-of-a-Feather (BOF) Lunch (Signup: [https://forms.gle/r7b1be2fkBYHotoM8](https://forms.gle/r7b1be2fkBYHotoM8))
+Talk about specific VIS-related topics with those who share the same passions as you.
+We provide lunch, and you provide the discussion topics.
+We will group people by table based on topics of interest to discuss on Wednesday

 #### Preliminary Schedule

 ([Registering for the IEEE VIS conference](http://ieeevis.org/year/2021/info/registration/conference-registration) will provide access to information about each of these events through the [virtual conference website (virtual.ieeevis.org)](https://virtual.ieeevis.org/).)